 - George Foreman Grills (permitted only in The Village, one per apartment.)

-- Dishwashers (Except in the Village, where they are provided by MSU.)
+- Dishwashers (Except in the Village, where they are provided by the University)

 Holiday Decorations Including: